medialeads/rebirth_api_client/README.md

 (the product).

 You can use any Transformer you need as above.
 One is calling all necessary others.
-So when youc all the ProductTransformer, all other transformers are called inside of it (such as VariantTransformer, which is also calling others).
+So when you call the ProductTransformer, all other transformers are called inside of it (such as VariantTransformer, which is also calling others).

 You can find the complete list of Transformers inside the `Transformer` folder.